millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     L M \frac{L}{T^2} = M \frac{L^2}{T^2}

 Which are the units of work.
+It wouldn't make sense to have an equation where the units were not balanced.
+Dimensional analysis and Rayleigh's method allows us to balance the units for an equation.

 A Simple Pendulum
 -----------------
-Here is a simple example of how this can be useful in the real world.
+Here is a simple example.
 Say we have a pendulum and we want to calculate the period (the time it takes to complete a swing).
-We assume that the period (:math:`t`, time) is based on the quantities :math:`m` (mass), :math:`l` (length), and :math:`g` (acceleration due to gravity).
+We assume that the period :math:`t` (in units of time) is based on the quantities :math:`m` (mass), :math:`l` (length), :math:`g` (acceleration due to gravity), and :math:`C` (some dimensionless constant).

 .. image:: ./_static/pendulum.png
     :width: 40%

-We are assuming that our equation looks something like:
+We our equation would look something like:

 .. math::

-    t = m l g
+    t = C m l g

-We can do this because of the Buckingham :math:`\pi` theorem.

-But because we don't actually *know* if the units will work out in this equation, we need to raise each :math:`m`, :math:`l`, and :math:`g` to an unknown power.
+We just assumed that period is based on mass, length, and acceleration, which is reasonable, but we don't actually *know* if the units will work out in this equation.
+In order to balance them, we raise each :math:`m`, :math:`l`, and :math:`g` to an unknown power :math:`x`, :math:`y`, and :math:`z`.

 .. math::

-    t = m^x l^y g^z
+    t = C m^x l^y g^z

-So we want to find :math:`x`, :math:`y`, and :math:`z` such that we end up with one unit of time, :math:`T`.
-Doesn't that sound familiar?
-It is just a system of equations.

-We begin by replacing our the variables in our equation with their units.
-Remeber,
+Then we replace our variables witih their units.

 * :math:`[t] = T`
 * :math:`[m] = M`
 * :math:`[l] = L`
 * :math:`[a] = \frac{L}{T^2}`
+* :math:`[C]` no units

 So,